The western Amazon rainforest, found in Peru, is known to have the greatest diversity of flora and fauna found in the world.

 The diversity of other species is also outstanding.
-Our bird list has 599 species (contact us for a copy or view the list online), including several species that cannot be seen on other tours.
+Our bird list over 600 species (contact us for a copy or view the list online), including several species that cannot be seen on other tours.
 Several new species of frogs and butterflies have recently been described and a new species of saki monkey is currently under investigation.

 Ongoing scientific research supported by Amazonia Expeditions is directed to conservation management of the reserve's biodiversity as well as the introduction of sustainable economic practices among the native indigenous communities.
 Click on Tahuayo River Amazon Research Center for more information.

 The reserve is managed with one of the most innovative conservation programs in the Amazon.
 It is the only program that enlists the collaboration of natives living downriver to subscribe to conservation management goals set by Amazonia professional biological staff.